 Since 1970, increases in postage rates have largely tracked the rate of inflation.
-Over the past 10 years, rates were increased in 1995, 1999, 2001, and 2002 as a result of rate cases.
-After 2006, we expect that the Postal Service would increase rates for market-dominant mail services more frequently than under current law, but by smaller increments (as limited by the CPI).
+Over the past 10 years, rates were increased in 1995, 1999, 2001, and 2002 as a result of rate cases, and the Postal Service has begun preparation for a rate increase in 2006.
+Under the bill, we expect that the Postal Service would increase rates for market-dominant mail services more frequently than under current law, but by smaller increments (as limited by the CPI).
 Over the long term, CBO does not expect that enacting H.R.
-4341 would significantly change the revenues from market-dominant products that the Postal Service would be expected to receive under current law.
+22 would significantly change the revenues from market-dominant products that the Postal Service would be expected to receive under current law.

 Competitive Products.
 Under H.R.
-4341, competitive products would include the following: priority mail, express mail, mailgrams, international mail, and parcel post.
+22, competitive products would include the following: priority mail, express mail, mailgrams, international mail, and parcel post.
 Currently, the competitive products contribute less than 15 percent of total postal revenues.

 H.R.
-4341 would direct the PRC to prohibit subsidizing competitive products by market-dominant products, ensure that each competitive product covers its attributable costs, and ensure that all competitive products collectively make a reasonable contribution to the institutional costs of the Postal Service.
+22 would direct the PRC to prohibit subsidizing competitive products by marketdominant products, ensure that each competitive product covers its attributable costs, and ensure that all competitive products collectively make a reasonable contribution to the institutional costs of the Postal Service.
 After these requirements have been implemented, the USPS could change rates for competitive products without consulting the PRC, as long as the cost coverage requirements are met.
 The Postal Service, however, would have to provide public notice and justification of changes in rates.

 In addition, H.R.
-4341 would require the Postal Service to establish a new off-budget fund, the Competitive Products Fund, solely for revenues and expenditures associated with competitive products.
+22 would require the Postal Service to establish a new off-budget fund, the Competitive Products Fund, solely for revenues and expenditures associated with competitive products.
 We expect that it could be difficult to differentiate postal expenses related only to competitive products, as USPS uses the same employees and facilities to handle both market dominant and competitive products.